stefanluncanu24/DreamerV2Atari/README.md

 This is a PyTorch implementation of the DreamerV2 algorithm.
 The project is currently configured to train an agent on the Atari games Breakout and Pong.

-To run: python -m src.train --config configs\breakout.yaml
+To run: accelerate launch --num_processes=3 --module src.train --config configs/breakout.yaml

 ## Project Status